 Virginia Polytechnic Institute and State University

 Virginia Polytechnic Institute and State University (more commonly known as Virginia Tech) is a large research university.
 It also serves as one of the nation’s six senior military colleges.
 The undergraduate business program at the Pamplin College of Business is known to rank in the top 50 in the nation.
+Program Features

 The Virginia Tech program will take you where you want to go.
 With concentrations in three areas - Entrepreneurship, Innovation, and Technology Management; HR Management; and Management Consulting & Analysis - you’ll be career-ready on graduation day!
 Just a few of the many courses out there include: